 - Averted: Both sexes can use magic equally.

 - Enforced: It's a book for girls in the 'boys are icky' stage of life, which wants to justify the Improbably Female Cast in its Extranormal Institute.

 - Lampshaded: Alice taunts Bob for being able to make with his hands only inferior replicas of the things she can conjure up out of thin air.

 - Invoked: A witch casts a spell such that men cannot learn them.

 - Exploited: Women use their special abilities to assert their dominance over men and later enact a male gendercide.

-- Defied: A witch fixed the magic system so that men can learn them as well.
+- Defied: A sympathetic witch fixes the magic system so that men can learn it as well.

-- Conversed: "Man why is magic so sexist?"
+- Conversed: "Seriously, why is magic so sexist?"

 - Reconstructed: However the other gender takes up the mundane tasks that can't be done with magic.
 They have more time for those sorts of things due to not spending time learning magic.

 - Played For Laughs: The effects of gendered magic are used for crude jokes.
-The size of his staff is very important to wizards.
-Meanwhile once a month witches have their magic go purely destructive.
+Wizards take great pride in the size of their staffs.
+Meanwhile, once a month, witches have their magic turn purely destructive.